deco-cx/hector/explain/hector.md

 - The application is a frontend-only Single Page Application (SPA) with browser routing.
 - The Webdraw SDK is imported and runs in an iframe.
-- DaisyUI is used for UI components and styling, providing a modern and responsive interface.
+- Ant Design provides the UI components and styling system, ensuring a modern and responsive interface.

 ### 10.2 Additional Features